Home » business of art, licensing, Written Agreements

 - A kid’s clothing co. had their Drew Brophy line ready to go, then a new partner came in and nixed it.
 The line never made it to retail, which means there were no royalties to be paid.
 (Good thing we were paid $5,000 also.)

-- A cell phone screensaver company never sold anything after we provided over 20 images and put hours into the contract, marketing information, etc. (we were paid nothing up front here so we ate this one)
+- A cell phone screensaver company never sold anything after we provided over 20 images and put hours into the contract, marketing information, etc. (we were paid nothing up front here so we ate this one).

 There are so many things that can prevent your line from making it to retail.
 If it doesn’t make it to retail, there’s no royalties.
-And that means that you’ll be paid nothing for your efforts unless you’ve recieved an advance up front.
+And that means that you’ll be paid nothing for your efforts unless you’ve received an advance up front.

 HOW MUCH SHOULD A ROYALTY ADVANCE BE?
 This depends on so many factors.
 Sorry, I know that’s frustrating!
 If you are Disney, you can require anywhere from $50,000 to $200,000 up front.
 But in the real world, for your average artist, it will have to be more realistic.